 Depending on the method, they are either too slow to send a crewed mission to another star in a relatively brief amount of time, they are prohibitively expensive, they would require technology that doesn't yet exist, or they are based on theoretical principles that remain unproven.

-So really, depending upon your prefered method of interstellar travel, the answer is either, "yes, but how long are you willing to wait?", or "yes, but how much are you willing to spend?"
+So really, depending upon your preferred method of interstellar travel, the answer is either, "yes, but how long are you willing to wait?", or "yes, but how much are you willing to spend?"
 Once you figure that out, you can pretty much accomplish anything.